omdevteam/om/docs_src/documentation_getting_onda.rst

 Petra III - P11
 ^^^^^^^^^^^^^^^

-OnDA is available at this beamline on the 'eval01' machine and must be run on it.
-Once logged in, the following command can be used to activate the `Anaconda
-<https://anaconda.org/>`_ python environment in which OnDA is installed:
+OnDA is available at this beamline one the *eval01.desy.de* machine.
+On this machine, the following command can be used to activate the `Anaconda <https://anaconda.org/>`_ Python environment where OnDA is installed:

 .. code-block:: bash